StefanoAnzolut/business-guide/source/quickstart/upgrade.rst

 - After confirming your e-mail address, set a **password** for your account.

-**To set up Skribble for your company, we'll need a few more details.**
+**We'll need a few more details to set up Skribble for your company.**

 - Enter the exact **company name**, **your first** and **last name** and read our **General Terms & Conditions**